 The cultural peculiarities of any country can be the toughest part of living abroad.
+It can also be the most interesting and rewarding.
 The culture shock can be more pronounced when moving from a "developed" western country to Asia or a 3rd world nation (or visa versa).

 This section of essays is a peek into my cultural experiences.
 Some have a point to make, some are just something I found interesting or funny, some both.
 See what you think and don't hesitate to leave a comment.

 One could say that the United States has been the largest cultural experiment in history.
 This experiment even has a name: The Melting Pot.
 Every culture, every country and every religion is represented, each with a voice.